shreyasgurav/Cortex/README.md

-# Cortex
+# UniMemory

 A macOS menu bar application that captures and stores text you send from any application.
 Built with Swift and SwiftUI.

 ## Overview

-Cortex runs in your menu bar and uses macOS Accessibility APIs to detect text you type and send from any application—chat messages, AI prompts, emails, notes, code comments, and more.
+UniMemory runs in your menu bar and uses macOS Accessibility APIs to detect text you type and send from any application—chat messages, AI prompts, emails, notes, code comments, and more.
 All captured text is stored locally in a SQLite database on your Mac.

 **Version 1.0** focuses on reliable text capture.
 No AI, no cloud sync—just solid, local memory storage.